London Borough of Tower Hamlets: Places of worship

-There are 21 active churches, affiliated with the Church of England, which include Christ Church of Spitalfields, St Paul's Church of Shadwell and St Dunstan's of Stepney; and there are also churches of many other Christian denominations.
+There are 21 active churches affiliated with the Church of England, which include Christ Church of Spitalfields, St Paul's Church of Shadwell and St Dunstan's of Stepney; and there are also churches of many other Christian denominations.

 There are more than 40 mosques and Islamic centres in Tower Hamlets.
 The most famous is the East London Mosque, one of the first mosques in Britain allowed to broadcast the adhan, and one of the biggest Islamic centres in Europe.
 The Maryam Centre, a part of the mosque, is the biggest Islamic centre for women in Europe.
 Opened in 2013, it features a main prayer hall, ameliorated funeral services, education facilities, a fitness centre and support services.

 The East London Mosque has been visited by several notable people, including Prince Charles, Boris Johnson, many foreign government officials and world-renowned imams and Muslim scholars.
 Other notable mosques are Brick Lane Mosque, Darul Ummah Masjid, Esha Atul Islam Mosque, Markazi Masjid, Stepney Shahjalal Mosque and Poplar Central Mosque.

+The borough has a strong Islamist influence through the Islamic Forum of Europe, part of the Jamaat-e-Islami.

 Other notable religious buildings include the Fieldgate Street Great Synagogue, the Congregation of Jacob Synagogue, the London Buddhist Centre, the Hindu Pragati Sangha Temple, and the Gurdwara Sikh Sangat.
 The Great Synagogue of London, which was destroyed during the Second World War, is located just outside the borough's boundaries, in the City.